Deph-Ho/Flicks/README.md

 that the best way was to follow Xcode's syntax by retyping it out to get the latest version/appropriate version.
 In the end, I did update Xcode to 8.0 to make sure I was up to date.
 Major challenge was to figure out where to put the lines of code and trying to comprehend the logic and flow of the code.

+Challenge Update 2/13/17
+Major challenges were trying to understand the conceptual meaning behind the code.
+I also had a hard time trying to figure out how to put on a button in the main view, and when the button is pushed, it moves to a the collectionview controller.
+I need to understand more what each variable represents and what the functions do.
+A lot of challenges include trying to follow the general guide provided by CodePath, while making sure the code is in context to the project.
+Also, it was hard trying to figure out where to put variables and methods in.
+I keep mixing them up in different functions or different view classes.

 ## License